-690 Gate panels for Giant Slalom and Super-G
+690 Gate Panels for Giant Slalom Super-G and Downhill

-Gate panels which conform to the FIS Specifications must be used for all Giant Slalom and Super-G competitions published in the FIS Calendar.
+Gate panels which conform to the FIS Specifications must be used for all Giant Slalom, Super-G and Downhill competitions published in the FIS Calendar.
 A list of homologated panels is published on the FIS Website.
-ICR arts.
-901.2.2 and 1001.3.2 remain valid.
+Arts.
+701.3.2, 901.2.2 and 1001.3.2 remain valid.